Rockcliffe–Smythe: History

 Rockcliffe–Smythe was mostly farm land during the 1800s.
 One of the first large-scale developments in the area was the opening of the Smythe gravel pit in the 1920s, by Conn Smythe.
 After World War II the gravel pit was used up.
 This led to the residential development of the surrounding area.
 Smythe made homes available to returning servicemen and families, losing money on each.
 The neighbourhood has retained the Smythe name ever since.
 Smythe Park exists today on the site of the pit and is the site of the Smythe Park Recreation and Community Centre.

 View of Smythe Park during the winter.
 The park was formerly the home of Smythe's gravel pit.

 More recently, Rockcliffe Smythe is re-asserting itself with a spate of new infrastructure developments.
-The northern part of the area will be within walking distance to Mount Dennis station on the Eglinton Crosstown and the proposed SmartTrack Line.
+The northern part of the area is now within walking distance to Mount Dennis station on the Eglinton Crosstown and the proposed SmartTrack Line.
 To the east of the neighbourhood is the York Community Centre, opened in 2017.
 The centre features a double gymnasium, a running/walking track, a six-lane 25-metre indoor training pool, an indoor leisure pool, two multi-purpose rooms, and weight, aerobic and dance rooms.